Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

 But what if you haven’t lost your job… yet?

-“If you’re not struggling yet, put yourself in the shoes that you have lost your job,” she said.
+“Put yourself in the shoes that you have lost your job,” she said.
 “What are the things you’re going to need to cover in terms of monthly expenses that are non-negotiable?”

 Even if you’re spending it on an extra debt payment.